 Think stuffed parantha and you have Gözleme.
 A flatbread, thinly rolled and stuffed with different ingredients like spicy mashed potato, spinach, cheese or minced meat.
 It will take your taste-buds on the journey back home.
 Patatesli Gözleme is close to our very own Aloo Ka Parantha, though much subtle in taste.
 This you will go back to.

 Çorba is essentially soup and this one is made of lentils, mostly red lentils.
 Some also call this Dal Çorba as it is akin to our world-famous Daal.
-Now, this can be tricky as sometimes the lentils are cooked in chicken or meat stock so ensure you always ask before ordering.
+Now, this can be tricky as sometimes the lentils are cooked with chicken or meat stock so ensure you always ask before ordering.
 A lot of veggies are cooked with the lentils.
 And I could definitely catch the hint of tomato, onion, and garlic.
 Garnished with fresh herbs, this piping hot çorba is served with freshly made bread.
 And it leaves you with a smile as you spoon off the last drops from the bowl.

 White beans cooked in a soupy tomato gravy with chilies and onions served with sticky rice (Pilaf).
 This is Turkey’s answer to our Rajma Chawal.
 Made with olive oil as is popular in Turkey, the warmth of this delicacy will certainly make you miss home a little less.

 Zeytinyagli Yaprak Sarma or Zetinyagli Dolma

 Zetinyagli means olive oil and Sarma is a dish made of Vine leaves, this is one of the unique vegetarian dishes I tried in Turkey.
 Herbed Rice wrapped in Grape leaves seasoned with olive oil.
 This one is probably an acquired taste.